MichaelS42/MichaelS42/README.md

-### Hi there 👋

-- 🔭 I’m currently working on ...
-Village Book Builders App
+Hello, I'm Michael!
+I am a full stack web developer who is passionate about the infinite frontier of tech!
+Some of my favorite topics are the open-source model, cryptocurrencies, decentralized finance and the right to privacy.

 - 🌱 I’m currently learning ...
 Web Development: React.js, Node.js
 - 👯 I’m looking to collaborate on ...
-JavaScript projects
+Crypto projects
 - 🤔 I’m looking for help with ...
 Solidity, Python
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... https://www.linkedin.com/in/michael-sanchez-45aaba109/
+- 📫 How to reach me: ... https://www.linkedin.com/in/michael-sanchez-45aaba109/ | michaelsanchez42@live.com
-- 😄 Pronouns: ...
-He/Him/His
-- ⚡ Fun fact: ...
-I am learning and excited about cryptocurrencies and decentralized finance!
--->